justinhj/justinhj.github.io/_posts/2019-06-20-comonads-for-life.md

 ## Comonads

-From an abstract point of view Monads allow us to chain effects, and to life pure values into effects.
+From an abstract point of view Monads allow us to chain effects, and to lift pure values into effects.
 Let's now consider Comonads and their dual operations.

 ```scala
 trait Comonad[F[_]] extends Functor[F] {